Ayshine/Butterfly/README.md

 The working environment saved as `butterfly.txt` In order to run the code with the same installation use the command below to create a new conda environment.

 ~~~
-conda env create --file butterfly.txt
+conda env create --file butterfly.yaml
 ~~~

+All the code is on  "Butterfly_Pytorch.ipynb" file.

-will be updated tonight
+*Blogpost link will be shared here*

 *Happy Coding...*